Quantitative easing: Switzerland

 At the beginning of 2013, the Swiss National Bank had the largest balance sheet relative to the size of its economy.
-It was responsible for, at close to 100% of Switzerland's national output.
+It was responsible for close to 100% of Switzerland's national output.
 A total of 12% of its reserves were in foreign equities.
-By contrast, the US Federal Reserve's holdings equalled about 20% of US GDP, while the European Central Bank's assets were worth 30% of GDP.
+By contrast, the US Federal Reserve's holdings equated to about 20% of US GDP, while the European Central Bank's assets were worth 30% of GDP.

-The SNB's balance sheet has increased massively due to its QE programme, to the extent that in December 2020, the US treasury accused Switzerland of being a "currency manipulator".
-The US administration recommended that Switzerland increase the retirement age for Swiss workers to reduce saving assets by the Swiss Social Security administration, in order to boost domestic demand and reduce the necessity to maintain QE to stabilize the parity between the dollar and the Swiss franc.
+The SNB's balance sheet has increased massively due to its QE program, to the extent that in December 2020, the US treasury accused Switzerland of being a "currency manipulator".
+The US administration recommended that Switzerland increase the retirement age for Swiss workers to reduce saving assets by the Swiss social security administration, in order to boost domestic demand and reduce the necessity to maintain QE to stabilize the parity between the dollar and the Swiss franc.

 Sweden

 Sveriges Riksbank launched quantitative easing in February 2015, announcing government bond purchases of nearly US$1.2 billion.
-The annualised inflation rate in January 2015 was -0.3%, and the bank implied that Sweden's economy could slide into deflation.
+The annualized inflation rate in January 2015 was −0.3%, and the bank implied that Sweden's economy could slide into deflation.
+The Swedish Bank continued buying large amounts of government bonds through 2019.
+They then expanded QE policy through the COVID-19 pandemic in 2020 and 2021 and gradually brought down purchases by 2022.